cid-doc/cid-doc.github.io/README.md

 ## Features <a name="Features" />
 The CID consists of four main executables subdivided into two graphical tools (`cid-gtk` and `cid-change-pass-gtk`) and two command line utilities (`cid` and `cid-change-pass`).
-Both pairs contain equivalent features and they all accept the following general options as a command line argument:
+Both pairs contain equivalent features and they all accept the following general options as a argument in the command line:

 | Options           | Description               |
 | ----------------- | ------------------------- |